Structural Analysis by Modified Signature Matrix for Integro-differential-algebraic Equations: Background

-Undoubtedly, the structural analysis of most {\IDAE}s by index reduction can be successful.
-As in {\DAE}s, it still may fail when its Jacobian matrix is singular after differentiation.
-Many improved structural methods have been proposed to regularize the Jacobian matrices of {\DAE}s, such as {\cite{Gerdts11,Iwata03,Murota95,Campbell93,Wu13}} for methods for linear {\DAE}s, and {\cite{Iwata03,Wu13}} for non-linear {\DAE}s.
-The most important work is Murota {\cite{Murota95}} proposed a general framework ``combinatorial relaxation" algorithm.
-Based on this framework, there are many methods to regular a {\DAE}, no matter it is symbolic cancellation (the LC-method \cite{Tan17}, the ES-method \cite{Tan17}, the substitution method \cite{Taihei19} and the augmentation method \cite{Taihei19}) or numerical degeneration (the IRE method \cite{Yang2021}).
-For {\IDAE}s, it is relatively weak in the research.
-Bulatov\cite{Bulatov11} dealt with some linear explicit singular integro-differential equations based on the special properties of the matrix polynomials.
-Zolfaghari {\cite{ZOLF2021}} extended the LC-method and the ES-method to a small part of {\IDAE}s, which are limited to the norm space.
-But they also fail in case of numerical degeneration (see Example \ref{ex:Degeneration}).
-A general method for {\IDAE}s regularity is lack of theory and derivation.
-Moreover, the termination of combinatorial relaxation framework is a strong guarantee for the success of the algorithm, but it's difficult to detect for {\IDAE}s.
+An {\IDAE} is called ``\textbf{structurally amenable}" (S-amenable) if the $\Sigma$-method is applicable.
+Similarly, in a ``\textbf{structurally unamenable} (S-unamenable) {\IDAE}, the $\Sigma$-method may fail since the Jacobian matrix is singular after differentiation.
+Improved structural methods have been proposed to regularize the Jacobian matrices of S-unamenable {\DAE}s, including direct methods {\cite{Gerdts11,Iwata03,Murota95,Campbell93,Wu13}}.
+Indirect methods have also been proposed (the LC-method \cite{Tan17}, the embedding method \cite{Yang2021}, the ES-method \cite{Tan17}, the substitution method \cite{Taihei19} and the augmentation method \cite{Taihei19}).
+For {\IDAE}s, Bulatov \cite{Bulatov11} dealt with some linear explicit singular {\IDAE}s by using special properties of the matrix polynomials.
+Zolfaghari {\cite{ZOLF2021}} extended the LC-method and the ES-method to linear {\IDAE}s.
+But these methods also fail in the case of numerical degeneration (see Example \ref{ex:Degeneration}).
+Essentially, unlike for {\DAE}s with the non-negative optimal value of the signature matrix, the termination of improved structural methods can no longer be guaranteed since the optimal value may be negative.

-Fortunately, it seems that the method of finding witness points and the IRE in \cite{Yang2021} may work well for polynomially nonlinear systems of {\IDAE}.
-In this paper, we will extend and verify it.